 Indianapolis, IN 46222

-- A completed application, supporting documents, background check and drug screen, must be received by the graduate admissions office by October 30, 2017.
+- A completed application, supporting documents, background check and drug screen, must be received by the Office of Graduate Admission office by October 30, 2018.
 Applications will be reviewed for interview consideration.

 - Didactic and clinical experiences will be supplemented by education and training in our high-fidelity anesthesia simulation lab.